The Sweetness to Come

 He nodded, a release in his chest, and she left to climb the mound, to hear the cheers and feel the limber muscles of youth find a rhythm, a purpose, a love of the work.
 He sent his strength with her, felt the excitement through her and thought about all the sweetness he had never imagined for himself.
 The sun was brighter now overhead, and the players took the field.
 A new game was underway.

-Cory Essey lives and writes in Pittsburgh, PA.
-Her work has previously been published on The Write Launch and Two Sisters Writing and Publishing.
+Cory Essey lives in Pittsburgh.
+Her work has previously appeared on Discretionary Love, The Write Launch, and Two Sisters Writing and Publishing.